hazelcast/hazelcast-eureka/README.md

 Please note that If you use metadata to store cluster member addresses on Eureka application "hazelcast" then the discovery plugin will only find the host and port stored in the metadata for that app, not for any other Eureka app.

-Please check more in [Hazelcast Eureka Code Samples](https://github.com/hazelcast/hazelcast-code-samples/tree/master/hazelcast-integration/eureka/springboot-embedded).

-## Code Samples

-Please find the Hazelcast Eureka Code Samples [here](https://github.com/hazelcast/hazelcast-code-samples/tree/master/hazelcast-integration/eureka/springboot-embedded).

 ## How to find us?

-In case of any question or issue, please raise a GH issue, send an email to [Hazelcast Google Groups](https://groups.google.com/forum/#!forum/hazelcast) or contact as directly via [Hazelcast Gitter](https://gitter.im/hazelcast/hazelcast).
+In case of any question or issue, please raise a GH issue or contact as directly via [Hazelcast Community Slack](https://hazelcastcommunity.slack.com).